Hong Kong’s best tacos

-Tsim Sha Tsui’s patron saint of Mexican food is the colourful Caliente, which offers everything from nachos to churros and everything in-between.
-Be sure to try the Taco Mil Mascaras with its perfectly grilled red shrimps or the Taco Tito Santana, which oozes creamy, rich bone marrow.
+Tsim Sha Tsui’s patron saint of Mexican food is the colourful Caliente, which offers everything from nachos to churros and everything in between.
+Be sure to try the taco mil mascaras with its perfectly grilled red shrimps or the taco tito santana, which oozes creamy, rich bone marrow.
 Both come with mixed cheese, crunchy taco slaw, pico de gallo and mint avocado crema to smooth things all out.
-From $108.

-This hip joint in Kennedy Town serves up Japanese Mexican fusion, courtesy of chef Erik Idos, a man with 10 years experience working as executive chef at Nobu.
+This hip joint in Kennedy Town serves up Japanese Mexican fusion, courtesy of chef Erik Idos, a man with 10 years of experience working as executive chef at Nobu.
 That should tell you all you need to know about Chino’s Japanese credentials, but he’s no slouch on the Mexican side of things either.
-Indulge in an ox tongue, pickled jalapeños and chili de árbol taco or the Nozaki beef, guacamole and shishito taco and see for yourself.
-From $40.
+Indulge in the ox tongue, pickled jalapeños and chili de árbol taco or the Nozaki beef, guacamole and shishito taco and see for yourself.

-Pushers of the gloriously ridiculous Taco Cleanse (a three-day diet which consists of eating nothing but vegetarian tacos), Taco Chaca do awesome eats for the non-dieter, too.
+Once the pushers of the gloriously ridiculous Taco Cleanse (a three-day diet which consists of eating nothing but vegetarian tacos), Taco Chaca does awesome eats for the non-dieter, too.
 They offer more than 10 different kinds of tacos, including our fave – an awesome Korean bulgogi beef and kimchi variety.
-Bonus – there’s an outpost right by Mui Wo ferry pier, perfect for refuelling after a weekend hike.
-From $46.

-Tex-Mex joint Xoco sits in the Mid-Levels, serving huge portions and tacos stuffed full of fillings, making them a delightfully messy, tasty affair.
+Tex-Mex joint Xoco sits in the Mid-Levels serving huge portions and tacos stuffed full of fillings, making them a delightfully messy and tasty affair.
 Come here hungry and chow down on tacos stuffed with pepper rajas, artisan Jack cheese, lettuce, pico de gallo, refried beans, guacamole and sour cream.
 Pick from organic meats such as naturally raised Yucatan pulled pork and organic Gunthorp chicken.
-Prices from $145.